HL7/fhir-ipa/input/pagecontent/conformance.md

 The [Capability Statement page](CapabilityStatement-ipa-server.html) outlines conformance requirements and expectations for the IPA Servers as well as the specific profiles and RESTful transactions that need to be supported.
 Note that country-specific profiles must define terminology bindings and invariants.

 ### Profile Support + Interaction Support
-Systems deploy, and support, the IPA Profiles to represent clinical information and the IPA RESTful interactions to access the information.
-Systems that implement both can claim conformance to IPA.
-This is done by implementing all of the IPA CapabilityStatement into their capabilities.
+Systems deploy, and support, the IPA Profiles to represent clinical information and the IPA RESTful interactions to access that information.
+Only systems that implement both Profile Support and Interaction Support can claim conformance to IPA.

-To claim conformance to an IPA Profile a server:
+#### Profile Support
+Profile Support refers to the support of the IPA profiles, such that  meaning the system exposes FHIR resources which adhere to the the IPA profiles' content model.
+Specifically, a server with IPA Profile Support:
-* SHALL be able to communicate all profile data elements that are mandatory and/or flagged as Must Support as defined in the below definition of Must Support and by that profile’s StructureDefinition.
+* SHALL communicate all profile data elements that are mandatory by that profile’s StructureDefinition.
 * SHALL declare conformance with the the IPA Server Capability Statement by including its official URL in the server’s `CapabilityStatement.instantiates` element: `http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa-server`
-* SHALL specify the full capability details from the IPA CapabilityStatement it claims to implement.
-  * Declare support for the IPA Profile by including its official URL in the server’s `CapabilityStatement.rest.resource.supportedProfile` element
+* SHALL specify the full capability details from the IPA CapabilityStatement it claims to implement, including declaring support for the IPA Profile by including its official URL in the server’s `CapabilityStatement.rest.resource.supportedProfile` element

-  * Declare support for the IPA Profile’s FHIR RESTful transactions
-    * The IPA Profile’s official or “canonical” URL can be found on each IPA Profile page
+Note that the IPA Profile’s official or “canonical” URL can be found on each IPA Profile page

+#### Interaction Support
+Interaction Support refers to a system that support the IPA RESTful interactions.
+Specifically, a server with IPA Interaction Support:
+* SHALL implement the RESTful behavior according to the FHIR specification, including Read and Search behavior and required search parameters as defined in the [IPA CapabilityStatement](CapabilityStatement-ipa-server.html#resourcesSummary1).
+* SHALL specify the full capability details from the IPA CapabilityStatement it claims to implement, including declaring support for the IPA Profile’s FHIR RESTful transactions.

 ### Must-support
 In the context of IPA, Supported on any data element SHALL be interpreted to mean [FHIR's MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and realm-specific implementation guides are expected to provide additional guidance as appropriate.
 Generally, implementations are expected to: